Nippostrongylus brasiliensis: Symptoms and diseases

 Lab mice previously infected with N. brasiliensis develop massive emphysema with dilation of distal airspaces due to the loss of alveolar septa; N. brasiliensis infection can result in deterioration of the lung, destruction to the alveoli, and long-term airway hyperresponsiveness, which is consistent with emphysema and chronic obstructive pulmonary disorder (COPD).
 This infection can lead to a chronic low level hemorrhaging of the lung.
 The damage to the lung tissue can result in the development of COPD and emphysema.
 Among respiratory problems, a N. brasiliensis infection can also result in the loss of both body mass and red blood cell density.
 Biphasic anorexia is also prevalent in laboratory rats infected with this parasite.
-The first phase coincides with the parasites invasion of the lung and the second phase occurs when the parasite matures inside the intestine.
+The first phase coincides with the parasite's invasion of the lung and the second phase occurs when the parasite matures inside the intestine.

 Infection in mice causes impairment of reference memory, but neither impairs learning nor lead to anxiety.